nest/nest-simulator/pynest/examples/EI_clustered_network/README.rst

 .. figure:: /static/img/pynest/EI_clustered_network_schematic.png
    :alt: EI-clustered circuit model.

    Schematic of the EI-clustered circuit model.
-The network consists of Q clusters with one excitatory and one inhibitory population each.
+The network consists of n_clusters clusters with one excitatory and one inhibitory population each.

 Citing this code
 ----------------